 Alternatively, if you are still unsure take our short quiz to find out what route is the best for you.

-As property buyers, we help people sell their house fast.
+As house buyers, we help people sell their properties fast.
 And because of this we view a lot of properties, therefore we have a trained eye to spot any potential property pitfalls and hidden house dangers.
 People looking to sell their house quickly may try pull the wool over your eyes for a fast house sale, so it is important you prepare and have a plan when you go look at potential new homes and be aware of typical estate agent jargon phrases.
 It can be very easy to fall in love with a ‘home’ before you have inspected the ‘houses’ fully.
 Thus, whether you’re looking for a 1-year rental or a house to raise a family in, read our house viewing checklist below so next time you inspect a property, you’ll be able to see the full picture.

 Before you physically view the house, it is important to do some online research; find out what similar properties in the area are selling for to see if you’re getting a good deal.
 Has this property been on the market for a long time while other houses are selling quickly?
 Furthermore, check out rightmove.co.uk for a comprehensive view of an area’s local information such as schools and property statistics.